centminmod/cpanel-backup/examples/cpanel-backup-vs-pkgacct-060719.md

 Below is example run on CentOS 6 cPanel/WHM server testing overall backup speed and compression speed/ratio performance between cPanel native pkgacct versus cpanel-backup.sh backup methods. cPanel pkgacct account method does backup more items than cpanel-backup.sh which can also factor into the size despite zstd compression ratio being more efficient than cPanel's use of gzip via multi-threaded pigz compression algorithm.
 However, the purpose of cpanel-backup.sh is for speed and compression ratio efficiency for data migration from cPanel/WHM as part of the importer process for importing into [Centmin Mod LEMP stack](https://centminmod.com/) in light of [cPanel announced price increase and licensing changes](https://community.centminmod.com/threads/17849/).

-Below example comparison is done on cPanel/WHM VPS server - 4 cpu KVM VPS running CentOS 6 shows cpanel-backup.sh method being `~29.45%` faster + `~6.33%` smaller compressed backup files than cPanel native pkgacct method for a single cPanel user account of ~1.45GB in size for data files + MySQL databases for default set zstd compression levels in cpanel-backup.sh and `~21.26%` faster than cPanel pkgacct when using higher zstd compression levels in cpanel-backup.sh + `12.88%` smaller compressed file backups than pkgacct method.
+Below example comparison is done on cPanel/WHM VPS server - 4 cpu KVM VPS running CentOS 6 shows:

+* cpanel-backup.sh method being `~29.45%` faster + `~6.33%` smaller compressed backup files than cPanel native pkgacct method for a single cPanel user account of ~1.45GB in size for data files + MySQL databases for default set zstd compression levels in cpanel-backup.sh and
+* `~21.26%` faster than cPanel pkgacct when using higher zstd compression levels in cpanel-backup.sh + `12.88%` smaller compressed file backups than pkgacct method.

 Where `/home/cpuser1` size wise is ~205 MB for files and ~1.25GB for MySQL databases